-Here are our top tips to be a happy and productive worker from home.
+Here are our top tips to be happy and productive working from home.

 If you’re a stickler for structure, who misses the scrum for the 7.53 to Waterloo, you will probably already have your morning ritual.
 Routine can help us all feel more in control of our working day and allow room for the important things in life.
 Think of routine as your anchor: set your alarm for the same time every morning, eat breakfast, exercise, keep one space dedicated to your work, and take a lunch break – even leaving the house – at the same time each day.
 The comforting certainty of our routine can help us to manage the uncertainty that life can throw at us.
 We feel ready to cope with the unpredictable when we have a little structure to return to.